 Each individual Canadian province or territory has a human rights act.
-These laws are important, because they make it illegal for discrimination against people with disabilities to occur in a host of areas such as the provision of goods and services, employment and housing.
+These laws are important because they make it illegal for discrimination against people with disabilities to occur in a host of areas, such as the provision of goods and services, employment and housing.
 Like other laws we’ve listed, these human rights acts name multiple grounds of potential discrimination, not just disability.

 Status on New and Upcoming Accessibility Laws

 Other provinces are expected to follow suit with their own accessibility initiatives.
-In British Columbia, for example, the government is taking steps towards its proclaimed vision of “Accessibility 2024,” with the goal of “making B.C. the most progressive province in Canada for people with disabilities by 2024” – including a fully accessible Internet4.
-The government itself has already committed to ensuring that its online content and apps adhere to WCAG 2.0’s technical requirements.
+In British Columbia, for example, the government is taking steps (PDF) toward its proclaimed vision of “Accessibility 2024,” with the goal of “making British Columbia the most progressive province in Canada for people with disabilities by 2024” – including a fully accessible Internet.
+The government itself has already committed to ensuring that its online content and apps adhere to the technical standards of WCAG 2.0.

 An Innovative Solution

 eSSENTIAL Accessibility has developed a comprehensive accessibility solution to help organizations conform with the WCAG guidelines and achieve and maintain compliance with Canadian accessibility laws.
 While WCAG 2.0 is often referenced in legislation, we follow the more recent 2.1 standards.
 To determine whether your assets comply, request our WCAG 2.1 Checklist, which features a checklist-based set of guidelines that will help you focus your accessibility efforts.